Build A T-14

 One note here.
 Good woodworking practices dictate always drilling pilot holes for screws, especially if they are close to an edge.
 This prevents splitting of the wood plus it helps give the screws a good lead in direction, keeping them straight.

 To begin, start with a short section.
-Take 2 sides and a back and set them in position against one another, the side edges going against the back.
+Take 2 sides and a back and stand them in position against one another, the side edges going against the back.
 This is where the clamps will come in handy.

 Note: Western Cedar usually comes with one rough side and one planed side.
 The un-planed side should ALWAYS be directed towards the birds.
 The rough side allows them to get good 'gription' with their claws.
 If you build from pine or some other wood that is planed on both sides, it might help to actually use some very 'course' grit sandpaper and rough up the inside surfaces a little.

 Now, mark the back where you want to put the screws.
-I used 3 screws along each side of the short boxes and 4 on the tall boxes.
+I used 3 along each side of the short boxes and 4 on the tall boxes.
 Pre-drill your holes and then screw the back onto each side with 1 5/8" decking screws.

 Next, stand up the box.
 Take one of the compartment floors and slide it into the bottom of the box, rough side up.
 Tap in place.
-Pre-drill the sides and then put two screws into each edge of the floor.
+Pre-drill the sides and then put two screws into each edge of the floors.
 Turn the box upside down and repeat for the top.

 Next, turn the box back upright and each individual floor needs to be added.